BoJack Horseman (character): Seasons 3–5

-In season 3, Bojack's role in Secretariat earns him an Oscar nomination, though it is later revealed to be a mistake.
+In Season 3, BoJack's role in Secretariat earns him an Oscar nomination, though it is later revealed to be a mistake.
 Subsequently, he and his roommate, Todd Chavez, have a falling out.
 BoJack then copes by going on a drug-induced bender with his friend and former co-star in Horsin' Around, Sarah Lynn, which results in her death.
 Despite being hired again to do a sequel show to Horsin' Around, BoJack runs away fearing he will corrupt his female child co-star like Sarah Lynn and nearly attempts vehicular suicide, but stops upon seeing a group of cross-country running horses.

-In season 4, he comes to terms with Sarah Lynn's death after months of avoiding the public eye at his old grandparents' summer house in Michigan and meets with Hollyhock, a young horse who at first believes BoJack to be her biological father, but is later revealed to be his half-sister as a result of an affair between BoJack's father and his maid.
+In Season 4, he comes to terms with Sarah Lynn's death after months of avoiding the public eye at his old grandparents' summer house in Michigan and meets with Hollyhock, a young horse who at first believes BoJack to be her biological father, but is later revealed to be his half-sister as a result of an affair between BoJack's father and his maid.
 He also deals with his mother suffering from dementia.
-His mother lives with him after getting kicked out of her nursing home for a while until BoJack put her in a nursing home when he discovered she was spiking Hollyhock's drinks with dangerous weight loss pills.
+His mother lives with him after getting kicked out of her nursing home for a while until BoJack put her in a nursing home when he discovered she was spiking Hollyhock's drinks with dangerous weight loss pills, resulting in her being hospitalized.
 BoJack lands the title role on Philbert, an original detective web-series that streams on WhatTimeIsItRightNow.com.

-In season 5, while working on Philbert, BoJack begins dating co-star Gina Cazador.
+In Season 5, while working on Philbert, BoJack begins dating co-star Gina Cazador.
 During the show's production, he suffers an on-set accident and develops an addiction to prescription painkillers.
 The first season of Philbert becomes a huge success, and production of season 2 begins almost immediately; during this time, however, BoJack's drug problem worsens until one day on set, while heavily under the influence of painkillers (and likely Philbert-based schizophrenia), he chokes Gina and forgets shortly after.
 Despite Gina not pressing charges and still working with him, she cuts off personal ties with BoJack before their cover-up interview with Biscuits Braxby.
 Season 5 ends with Philbert getting cancelled due to Todd's robot CEO facing sexual allegations, and BoJack checking himself into rehab with Diane's transport and urging.